zdeluna/PlantESP/README.md

 ## Introduction

-This project aims to monitor soil moisture level, sunlight, and temperature using a microcontroller such as a ESP32.
-Users will be able to view their plant data on the phone or tablet device using a React Native App.
-The React Native App will make calls to a REST API in order to obtain plant data.
-I used the MQTT protocol to facilitate communication between the ESP32 and the REST Server.
+This project aims to create a self watering system using an ESP32 microcontroller, various hardware components, and a mobile device running a React Native Application.
+Users will be able to monitor soil moisture level, temperature, and humidity on their mobile device.
+The microcontroller will communicate with the mobile device using MQTT protocol.
+All data will be store on an Amazon RDS database.

 ![Screenshot 1](/docs/images/hardware-setup.png "Screenshot 1")